 - Mild abdominal cramps

-To completely empty the bladder after surgery, sit to urinate and bear down slightly using your abdominal muscles.
-This technique is similar to what is used to have a bowel movement.
-Men will also need to sit to urinate after surgery.
+To completely empty your neobladder after surgery, you will need to sit on the toilet, relax your pelvic floor muscles, and bear down slightly using your abdominal muscles.
+This is similar to what you do to have a bowel movement.
+It’s important to sit while you urinate, even if you’re male, because it will help you relax your pelvic floor muscles.

 You will need to urinate on a schedule.
-Following a schedule you will allow your neobladder to stretch slowly and minimize the risk of overfilling your neobladder.
-Your doctor may instruct you to catheterize yourself if your pouch does not empty totally.
+This will minimize the risk of overfilling your neobladder.
+Your doctor may tell you you to catheterize yourself if your neobladder doesn’t empty completely.
 You will be shown how to do it.
-Your ability to adequately empty your neobladder will be checked when you visit your doctor.
+Your ability to empty your neobladder will be checked when you visit your doctor.

 |Week 2||Every 3 to 4 hours||Every 4 to 5 hours|